Mayson12381/Capstone-Project/README.md

 To set up both programs, please follow the instructions in each readme file in *capstone-project-vue* and *capstone-project-python* respectively.

+The webpage is also live at -> https://capstone-project-pweber.web.app/

 ## Demo

 To see a demo of the application, please visit the following link:

 * https://youtu.be/FQ8RAJkoHYQ

+## Contribution

+Since this is a Monorepo, we have some guidelines to achieve better structure and overview:

+### Branches

+Are always prefixed with either *comp* or *web* and usually have one of the following names:

+- feature/ - feature branch
+- test/ - test branch
+- fix/ fix branch

+### Commit Messages

+Follow the following pattern:

+[*package_name*] - *type*: *summary*]

+- package_name: Web (frontend), Comp (client-side preprocessor)
+- type: feat, fix, test, docs, refactor
+- summary in the present tense

+And messages are prefixed with git commit emojies from this list -> https://gist.github.com/parmentf/035de27d6ed1dce0b36a

+## Requirements and Validation

+My requirement list and Interview validation can be found in *requirements_and_validation.md*